Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 Please ask your tax consultant, auditor or appropriate tax office.
 We support our clients where necessary.
 However, please note that we do not offer legal or tax advice.
 Where necessary, seek the advice of professionals competent in these fields.

 ForestFinance has taken several separate protective measures against risks.
 For instance, an ecological forestry concept already helps to prevent pests.
 A wide variety of species offers better protection from pests than a monoculture.
 In addition, a very thorough forestry care and highly labour intensity are applied.
 As a last resort, mainly organic pesticides are used to fight pests.
-For over 20 years, this system has been exhaustively tested and found effective.
+For over 25 years, this system has been exhaustively tested and found effective.
 In order to prevent fire, firebreaks have been cut through all forests, firefighting equipment has been provided and a fire watch system has been introduced during the high risk months (March, April in Panama).
-In 2010, this system proved itself during a highly-destructive fire in a neighbouring (non-ForestFinance) forest.
-Our plantings suffered no damage!
-In addition, our reforestations in Panama (the same applies to GreenAcacia Colombia) are covered for fire damage by fire insurance.

 ForestFinance strictly follows German consumer protection legislation and grants its customers termination rights over and above this regulation.
 As a consumer you can withdraw from the contract without any statements of reasons in written form (e.g. via mail, fax or e-mail) within two weeks, at no additional cost.

-ForestFinance projects are located in Germany, Colombia, Panama, Peru, Vietnam and Morocco.
+ForestFinance projects are currently located in Germany, Colombia, Panama, Peru and Morocco.
 Learn more about our project locations here.

 Each of your ForestFinance investments is a contribution to environmental and climate protection, supporting the reforestation of fallow land in Panama and Peru and the sustainable transformation of monocultures into mixed forests in Vietnam and Colombia.
 Your trees help to improve the soil quality; they act as natural water storage and provide habitats for rare plant and animal species.